 However, California ranked cooler than average with five additional Western states ranking near average for the month.

-According to the February 1887 Monthly Weather Review Form, the Northeast, Great Lakes region, and West saw temperatures well below normal.
+In 1887, when he made his debut as the official groundhog forecaster for the entire country, Phil saw his shadow.
+His first prediction of six more weeks of winter was accurate for a few regions, but it came up short for several others.According to the February 1887 Monthly Weather Review Form, the Northeast, Great Lakes region, and West saw temperatures well below normal.
 The Southeast and Gulf states saw temperatures well above normal during the month.
 And, according to the March 1887 Monthly Weather Review Form, the Northeast, Great Lakes region, Ohio Valley, and Southeast saw temperatures well below normal.
 Areas west of the Mississippi River valley saw temperatures above normal.